Table of contents

-There are many integrated development environments (IDEs) available today which allow you to develop code in any programming language on your local machine.
+Many integrated development environments (IDEs) available today allow you to develop code in any programming language on your local machine.
 The most well-known examples of such IDEs are Microsoft Visual Studio Code, PyCharm, and IntelliJ IDEA.
-But the goal of this article is to cover another solution – AWS Cloud9 IDE, a cloud-based IDE that allows you to write, run, test, and debug your code with just a browser.
-It includes a code editor, debugger, and terminal, supports popular programming languages, including Python, JavaScript, PHP, and many others.
-In this article, I’ll cover how to set up Cloud9 IDE to start the Python cloud automation journey.
+But this article aims to cover another solution – AWS Cloud9 IDE, a cloud-based IDE that allows you to write, run, test, and debug your code with just a browser.
+It includes a code editor, debugger, and terminal and supports popular programming languages, including Python, JavaScript, PHP, and many others.
+This article will cover how to set up Cloud9 IDE to start the Python cloud automation journey.

 Benefits of using Cloud9 IDE

-There are a lot of useful features at Cloud9 IDE, which might be interested in.
-Down below I listed benefits that are the most important for me, but I definitely encourage you to use the link and check all of them.
+There are a lot of valuable features at Cloud9 IDE, that you might be interested in.
+Below, I listed the most important benefits for me, but I encourage you to use the link and check all of them.

 Browser based IDE

-As I’ve already mentioned, Cloud9 is a cloud-based IDE, which you’re using in your browser.
-That means, that the actual code is stored on an EC2 instance in the AWS cloud and you can write, run, and debug applications with just a browser, without needing to install or maintain a local IDE.
+As I’ve already mentioned, Cloud9 is a cloud-based IDE used in your browser.
+That means the actual code is stored on an EC2 instance in the AWS cloud, and you can write, run, and debug applications with a browser without needing to install or maintain a local IDE.

-Cloud9 IDE EC2 instance can be accessed in various different ways.
+Cloud9 IDE EC2 instance can be accessed in various ways.

-The direct access option will launch an Amazon EC2 instance that the AWS Cloud9 service can connect to directly over SSH.
+The direct access option will launch an Amazon EC2 instance to which the AWS Cloud9 service can connect directly over SSH.
 This is the most popular setup for beginners.

-Access via Systems Manager allows to launch an EC2 instance that doesn’t require any open inbound ports; AWS Cloud9 connects to the instance through AWS Systems Manager.
-This is a little bit complex, but a more secure setup.
+Access via Systems Manager allows to launch of an EC2 instance that doesn’t require any open inbound ports; AWS Cloud9 connects to the instance through AWS Systems Manager.
+This is a little bit complex but a more secure setup.

-SSH connection option allows you to use Cloud9 IDE in an already existing server.
+The SSH connection option allows you to use Cloud9 IDE on an existing server.
 This setup requires some requirements to be satisfied before you can start using this option.

-For all the next Python tutorials in this blog, I recommend you to move forward with the first Cloud9 IDE deployment option as the easiest and straightforward to set up.
+For all the following Python tutorials in this blog, I recommend you move forward with the first Cloud9 IDE deployment option as the most uncomplicated and most straightforward to set up.

 Development environment sharing

 You can share your development environment with your team and start a pair programming session.
-While collaborating, your team members can see each other type in real-time, and instantly chat with one another from within the IDE.
-This feature is very handy when I need to help others to resolve code issues.
+While collaborating, your team members can see each other type in real-time and instantly chat with one another from within the IDE.
+This feature is convenient when I need to help others to resolve code issues.

 Seamless integration with AWS

-You do not have to configure any additional permissions to access cloud resources within your AWS account and services as by default your user account permissions are inherited.
-That means, you can run any command from the terminal or make API calls from your code and those will be executed with your permission.
+You do not have to configure any additional permissions to access cloud resources within your AWS account and services as, by default, your user account permissions are inherited.
+That means you can run any command from the terminal or make API calls from your code, which will be executed with your permission.

 Out of the box, you’re getting the following benefits:

-- AWS Cloud9 puts additional restrictions on how its temporary credentials can be used to access AWS actions and resources from the environment.
+• AWS Cloud9 restricts how its temporary credentials can access AWS actions and resources from the environment.
 This is also an AWS security best practice.

-Of course, there are many other ways to configure Cloud9 IDE permissions, but this topic is out of scope for this article.
+Of course, there are many other ways to configure Cloud9 IDE permissions, but this topic is out of the scope of this article.

 In this section, I’ll show you how easy it is to launch Cloud9 IDE and start using it.

-Provide the environment Name (Description is optional) and click Next step button.
+Provide the environment Name (Description is optional) and click the Next step button.

-If you’re experienced using, feel free to adjust the settings according to your needs.
+If you’re experienced using it, feel free to adjust the settings according to your needs.

 For beginners, I recommend proceeding with default settings.